microsoft/BotFramework-WebChat/README.md

 ## Integrate with JavaScript

-Web Chat is designed to integrate with your existing web site using JavaScript or React.
+Web Chat is designed to integrate with your existing website using JavaScript or React.
 Integrating with JavaScript will give you moderate styling and customizability.

 You can use the full, typical webchat package that contains the most typically used features.